dmachard/go-dnscollector/doc/collectors.md

 - `key-file`: (string) private key server file
 - `sock-rcvbuf`: (integer) sets the socket receive buffer in bytes SO_RCVBUF, set to zero to use the default system value
 - `reset-conn`: (bool) Reset TCP connection on exit
+- `chan-buffer-size`: (integer) channel buffer size used on incoming packet, number of packet before to drop it.

 Default values: